-All communication for this course happens through the course Discord server.
-It is your responsibility to check Discord for updates and communication from me.
-You are encouraged to ask and answer each other's questions, following the guidelines under Honesty & Collaboration.
-Mention @Sarah Morrison-Smith in any communication requiring my responses.
+All communication for this course happens through the course EdStem server.
+It is your responsibility to check EdStem for updates and communication from me.
+You are encouraged to ask and answer each other's questions, following the guidelines under Academic Integrity & Collaboration.
 Any personal communication, or communication for which privacy is desired, should be done via email or in one-on-one meetings with me.